 You are not required to hire a lawyer to pursue your workers' comp benefits; however, doing so can be a significant advantage.
 Workers' compensation is an insurance program.
 Like any other type of insurance company, the adjusters may work to deny or reduce your benefits when you file an injury claim.

-At The Kelleher Firm, we can handle all aspects of your claim for you.
+At Kelleher Law, we can handle all aspects of your claim for you.
 If your claim is denied, we can handle the appeals process.

 Unfortunately, claim denial is not uncommon.
 The workers' comp company may take issue with the way the claim was completed and filed.
 They may try to say your injury was preexisting and not caused by your work duties.
 Or they may cite some other reason for denying your claim.

 The next step is to appeal the denial.
 A hearing will be scheduled.
 Instead of facing this hearing alone, rely on our experienced attorneys to go to the hearing and fight aggressively on your behalf.
 In the event the claim is denied a second time, there may be further options for appeal.